How to Stop the Glorification of Busy

 When you start feeling like you need to update the world on an hourly basis, it’s time to slow down.
 Chances are, you’re filling your schedule just so you can fill your feed.
-Nobody benefits.
+Nobody cares and nobody benefits.

 When someone asks how you are, tell them how you are.

 Let’s change our language.
-The next time someone asks you how you’ve been, try this on for size: “I’m good, I’ve just been soooo CALM.”
-“You’ve been WHAT?!”
-They will say.
+The next time someone asks you how you’ve been, try this on for size: “I’m so CALM.”
 And then, this strange new word just might manifest itself!
-Busy is not an emotion.
+'Busy' is not an emotion.
 Be real with your friends.

 Say no, thank you.

 Who filled your schedule?
 Who decided you need to take up gymnastics?
-Who decided you needed five separate coffee dates, on one day?
-Who decided you needed to work until 11pm?
+Who decided you needed five separate coffee dates, in one day?
+Who decided you needed to work until 11 pm?
 Who decided you needed to go to a Beyoncé concert on a school night?
-(Ok you can have that one.)
+(Actually, never say no to Beyoncé.)

 Instead of executing something right now, make a quick note of it so you don’t forget.
 These to-dos can be done later in a more purposeful and efficient way, rather than right now as you hastily try to multitask.
-We love these pocket booksby Kikki K to help you jot your thoughts so you can get on with living in the moment.
+Write it down, so you can get some sleep or live in the moment.

 Come Monday morning, you smugly tell your colleague that you did absolutely nothing over the weekend.
 You hear crickets.
 She nods cautiously at this new behaviour, and then something clicks.
 You have just glorified Peace and she wants a piece of that.
 Well done, you.